 New Orleans, LA 70118

-While you will have the opportunity to hear about all of the programs at the School, including the Albert and Tina Small Center for Collaborative Design, and how they collectively contribute to this unique academic environment.
-In addition, Information Sessions will allow you to learn more about the specifics of your Graduate Program of interest and you will have the opportunity to meet and interact with faculty and students, and tour the facilities of Richardson Memorial Hall, including the design studios, the fabrication shop and the digital output lab.
+You will have the opportunity to hear about all of the programs at the School, including the Albert and Tina Small Center for Collaborative Design, and how they collectively contribute to this unique academic environment.
+In addition, Information Sessions will allow you to learn more about the specifics of your Graduate Program of interest and you will have the opportunity to meet and interact with faculty and students, and tour the facilities of Richardson Memorial Hall, including the design studios and the fabrication labs.

 Later, a tour of New Orleans visiting Tulane community development and design/build projects and other sites of interest concludes with a reception with current graduate students and faculty.
-As you will soon come to learn, at Tulane we work hard with passion and academic rigor, and we never miss a chance to have a party.
+As you will soon come to learn, at Tulane we work hard with passion and academic rigor, while embracing the rich cultural legacy of our city.

 If you would like more information please contact William Wildman.